Updated on December 16th, 2024

 How Do You Find Legitimate Scholarships?

 When your student begins their college journey, finding ways to pay for their tuition, room and board, and other expenses are critical.
 Most students would do almost anything to avoid student loans, and landing scholarships is a great way to access money that doesn’t have to be paid back.
+Navigating the landscape of scholarships and grants involves understanding the various financial aid opportunities available while being cautious of scams.

 However, it can be hard to separate legitimate opportunities from scholarship scams if you don’t know what a real award looks like.
 Luckily, there are a few hallmarks that increase the odds a scholarship offer is the real deal.